Skip to content

 Clean Architecture inside each context.
 The existing domain → application → infrastructure rule continues to apply within each context.
 The validator enforces both rules simultaneously: inter-context isolation at the package level and layer discipline inside each context.

-This ADR explicitly departs from the prior ADR-011 (single context with feature modules).
-ADR-011’s reasoning — “one ubiquitous language, so these are Evans-style modules, not contexts” — no longer holds for the 0.3.0 architecture: scanning/platform and world modeling have measurably different vocabularies and will diverge further.
-ADR-001 supersedes that framing in full; ADR-011 has been retired and its historical context lives in the addendum below.
+This ADR explicitly departs from the prior single-context, feature-modules framing.
+That framing’s reasoning — “one ubiquitous language, so these are Evans-style modules, not contexts” — no longer holds for the 0.3.0 architecture: scanning/platform and world modeling have measurably different vocabularies and will diverge further.
+The split is made in full here.

 Alternatives considered